Mobile Commerce 101: Advantages, Disadvantages, Stats [+Examples]

 Every m-commerce application needs to be, at least, up-to-date with the present market offerings and user expectations.

 It means easy to use, convenient, intuitive, and with a few exclusive features to stand out.

 If you are not a techie, don’t worry, you won’t have to code it on your own.
 There are lots of companies out there that can craft a unique e-commerce store or a mobile commerce app for your business.

 An example is X-Cart which allows you to make your own unique mobile-commerce app with less effort and less money.
 Want to know how?
 Check this.

 - Analytics.
 To gain relevant data on customer behavior, buying patterns, cart abandonment rates, session duration, conversion rates, and so on.

-The Apple Health Data app does it greatly.
+The Apple Health Data addon does it greatly.
 It counts my steps wherever I go and saves the stats for future use.

 - Notifications.
 Send instant alerts about events, promotional offers, limited-time sales, news in real-time.

-Every app should send notifications in a non-intrusive way, just like the Instagram mobile app does.
+Every app should send notifications in a non-intrusive way, just like the Instagram mobile application does.